-1. LTCP General Criteria d (Free Product) - The LTCP requires free product to be removed to the extent practicable at release sites where investigations indicate the presence of Light Non-Aqueous Phase Liquids (LNAPL) by removing in a manner that minimizes the spread of the unauthorized release into previously uncontaminated zones by using recovery and disposal techniques appropriate to the hydrogeologic conditions at the site, and that properly treats, discharges, or disposes of recovery byproducts in compliance with applicable laws.
+1. LTCP General Criteria d (Free Product) - The LTCP requires free product to be removed to the extent practicable at release sites where investigations indicate the presence of free product by removing in a manner that minimizes the spread of the unauthorized release into previously uncontaminated zones by using recovery and disposal techniques appropriate to the hydrogeologic conditions at the site, and that properly treats, discharges, or disposes of recovery byproducts in compliance with applicable laws.
 Additionally, the LTCP requires that abatement of free product migration be used as a minimum objective for the design of any free product removal system.